 From September 1st, 2016, GAT Unlock will be bundled at no extra cost for educational domains who subscribe to GAT+ Email at the educational rate of $0.50 per user per year.

 File Management – Changing ownership or file access rights

 GAT Unlock is tightly integrated with the powerful search and filter options available in GAT+.
 This means you only have to do things once.

 In this example we are going to find all the spreadsheets owned by the group ‘sales’ that are shared externally, then we will remove the external sharing and change the ownership (on all the selected files at once).

 TIP: Always narrow the file request with a search first – saves time and makes approval simpler.

 Step 1: Click on the ‘Apply custom filter’ button in Drive Audit.

 Step 2: Select the following option:

-- Click the checkbox option ‘Owned only’, this will show all the files owned by ‘Sales’ group.
-Otherwise, it would show all of files associated with ‘Sales’ group, were Sales shows up as Owner, Editor or Reader.
+- Under the Ownership option select ‘Owned’, this will show all the files owned by ‘Sales’ group.
+Otherwise, it would show all of the files associated with the ‘Sales’ group, were Sales shows up as Owner, Editor or Reader.

-- In the filter definition area, select the parameter Type equal to Spreadsheets and to add another search parameter click on ‘Add rule’ button and select ‘Sharing Flag’ to ‘Shared Out’.
+- In the filter Definition area, select the parameter Type equal to Spreadsheets and to add another search parameter click on ‘Add rule’ button and select ‘Sharing Flag’ contains ‘Shared Out’.
 Selecting shared out will only focus on files leaving your domain.